SQL Notebook

 WHERE daily_total > 10000;

-- Inner → aggregate daily revenue per station.
+- Inner → daily revenue per station.

-- Outer → filter high-revenue days (>10,000).
+- Outer → keep only the high-revenue days (> 10,000).

 NOT EXISTS (Find Unmatched Rows)